Manager: Focal Point Management

 The Volatility and Tactical Opportunity portfolio aims to benefit from the up and down swings of market volatility.
 Volatility, as measured by the VIX, tends to be mean reverting over time (when volatility goes down, it will have a tendency to climb higher in the very short term).

-When volatility trends higher, the Volatility and Tactical Opportunity portfolio aims to benefit from potentially lower short term volatility by buying short volatility ETFs such as VelocityShares Daily Inverse VIX Short-Term (XIV).
-When short term volatility goes down, there is a tendency for long term volatility to swing higher, and the portfolio aims to benefit by purchasing long volatility ETFs such as ProShares Ultra VIX Short-Term (UVXY).
+When volatility trends higher, the Volatility and Tactical Opportunity portfolio aims to benefit from potentially lower short term volatility by buying short volatility ETFs such as the VelocityShares Daily Inverse VIX Short-Term (XIV).

-2012 has been a robust year for our Volatility and Tactical Opportunity portfolio, as there have been significant moves in both directions for volatility.
-June, however, was a more difficult period, as volatility came down significantly and stayed low.
+This year has been a robust time for our Volatility and Tactical Opportunity portfolio, as there have been significant moves in both directions for volatility.
+August was a particularly strong month for the portfolio, as volatility continued to decline and our volatility portfolio was well positioned to benefit from a more tranquil period of volatility; our position in XIV gained ground as a result.

-As we head into the summer, our models indicate the currently lower volatility will likely stay for a period of time, and the model remains positioned to benefit from reduced to flattish volatility and will remain so until conditions change.
-So, as of the end of June, we remain in XIV (short volatility) positions until conditions warrant a change.
+As we head into the fall, our models indicate the currently lower volatility will likely stay for a period of time, and the model remains positioned to benefit from reduced to flattish volatility and will remain so until conditions change.
+So, as of the end of August, we remain in XIV (short volatility) positions until conditions warrant a change.